VictorGTdaCruz/quandoo-chanllenge/README.md

 # Quandoo-Challenge

-This is a basic project, created as a technical task at Quandoo.
+This is a basic project, created as a technical task for Quandoo.

 ## Overview